GeunhwaJeong/haneul-new/doc/src/explore/haneul-explorer.md

  * **Amount** - The number of coins and coin type used for the transaction.
  * **Gas** - the amount of Haneul used to pay for the gas required to complete the transaction.

 You can click on a value in the **Transaction ID** or **Addresses** column to open a details page for the transaction or address.
 When you click a transaction ID, the page that opens depends on the type of transaction.
-Haneul Eplorer provides the following detail pages:
+Haneul Explorer provides the following detail pages:
  * [Transaction details](#transaction-details-pages) for each transaction type
      * TransferHaneul
      * TransferObject